aztfmod/rovergo/readme.md

 # Current Status

 ### [👷‍♂️ Project board](https://github.com/orgs/aztfmod/projects/28?card_filter_query=label%3Arover-go)
-### ☢ This is under heavy development, expect braking changes almost daily 🔥
+### ☢ This is under heavy development, expect breaking changes almost daily 🔥

 ## Implemented

 - `launchpad` - To deploy a launchpad
   - Actions init, plan, apply, destroy, fmt & validate implemented and working
   - Handling of state initialization and upload
-  - Handling of destorying a launchpad
+  - Handling of destroying a launchpad
 - `landingzone` - To deploy a landingzone
   - Actions init, plan, apply, destroy, fmt & validate implemented and working
   - Handling of state and connecting to launchpad